- Search The Registry

 Bethel AME Church

-The clapboard church was sheathed in brick, the vestibule enlarged, and a full basement constructed for offices, kitchen, a choir room, library and study, and parlor.
-The events that prompted the renovation of the building reflect the struggle for civil rights in the city of Reno.
-Until the 1960s, Reno practiced non-legislated segregation; African Americans were restricted in housing and employment opportunities, were not served in white restaurants and bars, could not enter white casinos, or stay in white hotels.
+The clapboard church was sheathed in brick, the vestibule enlarged, and a full basement was constructed for offices, a kitchen, a choir room, a library and study, and a parlor.
+The events prompted the renovation of the building to reflect the civil rights struggle in Reno.
+Until the 1960s, Reno practiced non-legislated segregation; African Americans were restricted in housing and employment opportunities, were not served in white restaurants and bars, could not enter white casinos, or stayed in white hotels.

-Many members of Reno's NAACP chapter, founded in 1919, were also congregants of Bethel AME, and the church acted as the official meeting location of the chapter.
+Many of Reno's NAACP chapter members, founded in 1919, were also congregants of Bethel AME, and the church acted as the official meeting location of the chapter.
 Drawing attention to the discriminatory practices of Reno's businesses and government, the NAACP branch led activities such as picketing the local Woolworth store in 1960.
-Today, Bethel AME Church is one of the most significant buildings in the State of Nevada associated with its African American population and the 21st-century civil rights movement.
+Today, Bethel AME Church is one of the most significant buildings in the State of Nevada, associated with its African American population and the 21st-century civil rights movement.